t324inc/d324-project/README.md

-# Composer template for Drupal projects
+# Composer template for D324 projects

 This project template provides a starter kit for managing your site dependencies with [Composer](https://getcomposer.org/).